nchitale/ai-liner/README.md

 # ai-liner: DV Hacks AI project repository

 ## Overview:
-This is a supervised multiclass text classification algorithm that draws on tf-idf, random forest, support vector machines, naive bayes, and logistic regression in order to associate medical device keywords with FDA committee categories.
+This is a supervised multiclass text classification algorithm that draws on tf-idf, random forest, support vector machines, naive bayes, and logistic regression in order to associate medical device keywords with FDA committee categories*.

-(More info available here: https://www.fda.gov/advisorycommittees/committeesmeetingmaterials/medicaldevices/medicaldevicesadvisorycommittee/default.htm)

 This would be the first (post-processing) component of a data pipeline that would ultimately allow the end user - an investor performing due dilligence on a medical device startup - to input keywords related to the startup's medical device product, and receive a score indicating whether this medical device partnership is worth pursuing.